Getting Started With Google Sheets On Oviond

 Once you have selected all the metrics you would like to report on, you can choose your chart type and create your widget!

-However, if you would like to include more data in your columns and would like that number to reflect on Oviond, you can use the refresh icon to refresh the data that is getting pulled through from your reports or dashboards.
+However, if you make any changes to your sheet and would like that data to reflect in your widget on Oviond, you can use the refresh icon to refresh the data that is getting pulled through from your reports or dashboards.

 Google Sheets Limitations On Oviond